Jimmy Hart: Return to WWE (2011–present)

-On March 1, 2011, it was reported that Jimmy Hart had left Total Nonstop Action Wrestling and re-signed with WWE to work on WrestleMania-related projects.
-Hart has since hosted various house shows.
+On March 1, 2011, it was announced that Jimmy Hart had left Total Nonstop Action Wrestling and re-signed with WWE to work on WrestleMania-related projects.
+Since then he has hosted various house shows.
 On August 14, 2011, Hart made an appearance at SummerSlam, teasing a managerial position with R-Truth during a backstage segment.
 On April 10, 2012, Hart made an appearance on SmackDown: Blast from the Past, where he managed the team of Heath Slater and Tyson Kidd, but ended up getting the mandible claw from Mick Foley.

 As of April 30, 2014, Hart was part-owner of "Hogan's Beach", a wrestling-themed tiki-bar in Tampa, Florida.
 As of April 2014, Hart was a regular cast member on the WWE Network original reality show Legends' House.

-In April 2017, Hart purchased a beachfront property in Daytona Beach, Florida, and opened "Jimmy Hart's Hall of Fame Bar and Tiki Deck", a beach-themed bar.
+In April 2017, Hart purchased a beachfront property in Daytona Beach, Florida and opened "Jimmy Hart's Hall of Fame Bar and Tiki Deck", a beach-themed bar.

 On January 4, 2021, he made an appearance on the RAW Legends Night, where he was involved in a segment with Hulk Hogan, Drew McIntyre, and Sheamus.
 On January 23, 2023, Hart appeared on WWE Raw is XXX, the 30th anniversary edition of Monday Night Raw, accompanying Hulk Hogan to open the show.
 On January 6, 2025, Hart once again accompanied Hogan during the Raw debut on Netflix.
 On May 24, 2025, he was shown alongside Bushwhacker Luke in the crowd during Saturday Night's Main Event XXXIX.

-On July 25, 2025, Hart made an appearance on SmackDown during the tribute to Hulk Hogan.
+On July 25, 2025, Hart made an appearance on SmackDown during the tribute to Hogan, to whom he remained a very close friend even in his final days.
 He was also in attendance at the first ever Real American Freestyle event which was held on August 30, 2025.
+Since Hulk Hogan's death, Hart has also continued to make stops to promote Hogan's Real American Beer brand products, including at the 7 Cuz Beer Store in Lebanon, Pennsylvania and Glenn Miller Beer & Soda in Lemoyne, Pennsylvania on December 15, 2025.
+In January 2026, Family Brand Tradition referred to Hart as Real American Beer's "ambassador."
+In April 2026, Hart would induct Hogan's match with Andre the Giant at Wrestlemania III into the WWE Hall of Fame's class of 2026.